SubversionRando/SubversionRando/readme.md

  -o   : Smaller Spaceport
 ```

+#### edit a python script for the full range of options

+ - edit `src/local_generation.py` in the `options` section for the options you want
+ - then run that file

 This should create a randomized rom with the given name in the roms folder and a spoiler log (.txt) in the spoilers folder.